Spokesperson of the Leibniz ScienceCampus

 University of Regensburg, Assistant Professor in American Studies, member of the board of Regensburg European American Formum - REAF

 Dr. Birgit M. Bauridl is Assistant Professor of American Studies at the University of Regensburg, Germany, where she also gained her PhD.
 Her current research focuses on triangular/transnational American Studies; cultural transfer and transnational regions; the American presence in Germany; and concepts of performance in American festive culture.
 Her publications include Betwixt, Between, or Beyond: Negotiating Transformations from the Liminal Sphere of Contemporary Black Performance Poetry (Winter, 2013); South Africa and the United States in Transnational American Studies (co-ed.
 Udo J. Hebel; spec. iss.
 Amerikastudien / American Studies 59.4 (2014); Approaching Transnational America in Performance (co-ed.
 Pia Wiegmink; Lang, 2016).
 Her articles on cultural performance, Arab American life writing, muralism and visual culture, American-Bavarian encounters, and transnational spaces have appeared renowned in edited collections and journals.
-She is a member of the Leibniz ScienceCampus executive board.
+She is a member of the Leibniz ScienceCampus Board of Directors.

 UR, Professor in American Studies, member of the board of REAF

 Volker Depkat has been Professor of American Studies in Regensburg since 2005.
 He completed his Habilitation at the University of Greifswald and gained his PhD from the University of Göttingen.
 His research focus lies in US and North American history, including European-American connections.
+He is supervising two of the ScienceCampus doctoral researchers, Thalia Prokopiou and Jon Matlack.

 Richard Frensch is the head of the Department of Economics at the Institute for East and Southeast European Studies (IOS).
 His research explores international trade, growth and convergence.
 He has worked for the United Nations and as an advisor for the governments of the Czech Republic and Ukraine.